Junípero Serra High School (Gardena, California): Academics

 As a college-preparatory school, nearly 100% of Serra graduates go directly to higher education.
 The most recent graduating class had 100% college acceptance: 89.6% to four-year and 10.3% to two-year.

 All students are required to complete eight semesters each of English and religion; six semesters each of mathematics and social studies, four semesters each of laboratory science and foreign language; two semesters each of visual performing arts, physical education with health and college-preparatory elective.
 Eighty hours of community service are also required in order to graduate.

 The Serra English Department creates writing manuals using students' works and has a long history of welcoming distinguished writers to campus.
 Pulitzer Prize winning author Alex Haley visited the Serra campus to keynote the launch of the school's capital campaign, and Serra alumnus and poet Dana Gioia, the former chairman of the National Endowment of the Arts, delivered a motivational talk to students.

 The Serra Science Department includes the Space Team that designs 3D-printing experiments for the International Space Station (ISS).
 In 2024, the team's most recent experiment launched aboard SpaceX CRS-30 and docked two days later on the ISS.
 Serra is one of only nine high schools in the U.S. selected to participate in the ISS program.

 The Serra Drama/Theatre Department received a foundation grant to support performing arts opportunities for students.

 Several Serra academic departments and the space team benefit from the support of The Ahmanson Foundation, which has donated more than one million dollars to Serra for the purchase of computers, iPads, and projectors, Wi-Fi and server campus updgrades, and to provide student scholarships.

-School Campus
+Campus

 The Serra campus sits on a twenty-four acre plot that at the time of the school's founding was land that was being used as a truck garden with a field of cabbages.

 The Serra football and track and field teams host home games and meets at the Kretschmar Stadium.

 In November 2024, a fire destroyed parts of the stadium's press box and the upper row bleachers.

 The boys and girls basketball teams play at the Dwan D. Hurt Memorial Gymnasium, which is named in honor of Hurt, a former Serra basketball coach and alumnus, who died in his sleep in 2016.
 A group of Serra alumni and friends sponsored construction project build a foyer on the north side of the gymnasium to showcase Serra's team awards, banners, plaques, and trophies, in celebration of the school's athletic accomplishments.